Tyrone GAA: Clubs

 The county's most successful football club is Carrickmore.
 Carrickmore has won the Tyrone Senior Football Championship on fifteen occasions.
-Errigal Ciarán has won the Tyrone Senior Football Championship on seven occasions and the Ulster Senior Club Football Championship twice, in 1994 and 2002.
+Errigal Ciarán has won the Tyrone Senior Football Championship on eleven occasions and the Ulster Senior Club Football Championship three times, in 1994, 2002 & 2024.

 Two Tyrone clubs have won the men's All-Ireland Intermediate Club Championship: Cookstown Fr.
 Rock's GAC in 2010 and 2013, and Moy Tír Na nÓg GAC in 2018.

 Greencastle GAA men won the All-Ireland Junior Club Championship in 2007.
 The Ladies (Sperrin Óg) won the All-Ireland Junior Club Championship in 2011.

 County team

 Tyrone won its first Ulster Senior Football Championship (SFC) in 1956, defending it successfully in 1957.
 The county did not win a third Ulster SFC title until 1973.

 The Tyrone team of the mid-eighties won a fourth Ulster SFC title in 1984, and followed its fifth title in 1986 with a first ever final of the All-Ireland Senior Football Championship (SFC), where Kerry defeated it by a scoreline of 2–15 to 1-10.
 Tyrone added a sixth Ulster SFC (after a replay of the final) in 1989.

 However, All-Ireland SFC success eluded Tyrone and the county watched as its Ulster rivals won an unprecedented four consecutive national titles in the early 1990s (two titles for Down bookending one title for Donegal, as well as Derry's only title).

 Tyrone reached the 1994 Ulster SFC final but lost to eventual All-Ireland winners Down; however, Tyrone's forward Peter Canavan was Ulster's top scorer, winning his first All Star Award.
 The following year Tyrone were Ulster champions and, in keeping with the recent form of the winners of that competition, reached the 1995 All-Ireland Senior Football Championship Final (only the county's second ever).
 Dublin emerged as victors by a scoreline of 1–10 to 0–12, Canavan scoring 11 of Tyrone's 12 points.
 Tyrone won another Ulster SFC in 1996.

 In 2003 a new Tyrone manager, Mickey Harte was appointed.
 Harte took Tyrone to another Ulster SFC title and victory in the All-Ireland Senior Football Championship (SFC) in his first year.
 The 2003 All-Ireland SFC final was Tyrone's third and had the county pitted against rival and neighbouring county Armagh, the reigning All-Ireland SFC champions (Armagh had also beaten Tyrone to the title).
 It was the first All-Ireland SFC final between sides from the same province.